moaaz-ghrly/facebook/README.md

 <br>

-<p> Hola it's Moaaz here :D i am from syria my age is 21 i lived in this beautiful country for 3 years i learned how to cut hair to survive me and my family so now u can say that i am a barber :) i wanted to continue my study in Damascus but i left to malaysia because of the was , and now i got this chance from u to bright my future for my life road ... why i would love to join the coding course because i am so interested to learn about it i like working on computure i am having passion to learn coding , i belive that if i do something that i dont like i will never make me step steps forward and its wasting time and energy ... so i beleive if u have passion to something give it energy and go forward ... "it's time to learn coding </p>
+<p> Hola it's Moaaz here :D i am from syria my age is 21 i lived in this beautiful country for 3 years i learned how to cut hair to survive me and my family so now u can say that i am a barber :) i wanted to continue my study in Damascus but i left to malaysia because of the was , and now i got this chance from u to bright my future for my life road ... why i would love to join the coding course because i am so interested to learn about it i like working on computure i am having passion to learn coding , i belive that if i do something that i dont like i will never make me step steps forward and its wasting time and energy ... so i beleive if u have passion to something give it energy and go forward ...  so " IT'S TIME TO LEARN CODING "</p>

 <br>